 You will also be able to select courses outside of your programme plan.
 These are called elective courses.
 You can choose from a wide range of elective courses, including the following:

 - Deep machine learning

 - Decision making for autonomous systems

-Due to its integrating properties, the programme leads to a wide range of career opportunities with emphasis on operation, design, development, and research of complex technical systems within almost any branch of industry.
+Due to its integrating properties, the programme Systems, control and mechatronics leads to a wide range of career opportunities with an emphasis on operation, design, development, and research of complex technical systems within almost any branch of industry.
 The generality of many of the methods offers great opportunities in terms of choosing among many different domains of application.
 The acquired skills are needed at manufacturing companies, supplier companies, consulting firms, and utility companies.

 Job roles range from applied research to product and system development and operation, as well as sales support and product planning.
 In addition, other career opportunities may arise, such as academic researchers, technical advisors, project managers, and teachers at different levels.

 Swedish industry has a strong tradition in systems engineering, and the long-lasting partnership between Chalmers and the Swedish industry makes Chalmers a perfect choice for students wanting to pursue this rapidly evolving field of engineering.

 An applicant must either have a Bachelor's degree in Science/Engineering/Technology/Architecture or be enrolled in his/her last year of studies leading to such a degree.